hcraveiro/Home-Assistant-FusionSolar-App/README.md

 - device and frontend-derived sensor coverage

 Also thanks to [FusionSolarPlus](https://github.com/JortvanSchijndel/FusionSolarPlus) for useful ideas around broader frontend coverage, device-oriented signals and regional behaviour analysis.

+Additional thanks to the Solcast integration ecosystem for making local Solcast forecast sensors available in Home Assistant, which can now be used as an optional forecast source by this integration.